Sagnac effect and pure geometry: Conclusion

 \section{Conclusion}

-We have shown that the result obtained by WZYL is indeed general and sheds a new light on the interpretation of the Sagnac effect.
-Actually this effect is due to the closeness of the path followed by light and to the relative motion of the observer with respect to the physical system obliging the beam to bend and come back to the observer.
-If this is correct the Sagnac effect has nothing to do with rotations and accelerated motion, rather it is a peculiarity of relative motion relevant to the old debate about the one- or two-ways measurement of the speed of light.
+We have shown that the Sagnac effect is due to the closure of the path followed by light and to the relative motion of the observer with respect to the physical system obliging the beam to bend and come back to the observer.
+After having introduced the foundations of the effect, we have studied in full details a simple example to focus on the origin of the time delay in the inertial frame of the moving observer, and we have made a comparison with the case of the rotating observer.
+We have proved that the Sagnac effect is not peculiar to rotations and accelerated motion, rather it originates from the closure of the two space paths as seen in the frame co-moving with the emitter/receiver, and from relative motion between the emitter/receiver and the mirrors (or physical device); indeed, its foundations are related to the relativity of simultaneity.
+On the practical side one may think of interesting applications based on the use of ring lasers as linear accelerometers.

-\FRAME{ftbpFU}{10.1286cm}{11.5499cm}{0pt}{\Qcb{{}Space time diagram of the Sagnac effect. $OAB$ is the world line of the rotating observer.
-The line is a helix drawn on a bidimensional cylinder.
-The vertical axis is proportional to inertial time.
-The other two lines (lelixes) represent two light rays. $A$ and $B$ ate the events where the observer is reached by the counter-, respectiveli, co-rotating beams.}}{\Qlb{fig.1}}{cilindro.gif}{\special {language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 10.1286cm;height 11.5499cm;depth 0pt;original-width 17.4368cm;original-height 19.897cm;cropleft "0";croptop "1";cropright "1";cropbottom "0";filename 'cilindro.gif';file-properties "XNPEU";}}

-\FRAME{ftbpFU}{16.0837cm}{13.5576cm}{0pt}{\Qcb{{}Same as figure 1.
-The cylinder has been cut along a generatrix and opened.
-Two windings are shown.
-The vertical straight line is the world line of an inertial observer at rest with the axel of the disk. $AB$ is the Sagnac effect expressed in terms of proper time of the rotating observer.}}{\Qlb{fig.2}}{piano.gif}{\special {language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 16.0837cm;height 13.5576cm;depth 0pt;original-width 15.9277cm;original-height 13.4148cm;cropleft "0";croptop "1";cropright "1";cropbottom "0";filename 'piano.gif';file-properties "XNPEU";}}